-In the past, I’ve heard a saying that if your sickness is from your neck and up, you’re okay to run—anything below that (i.e. your chest) means you should take a rest day.
-But to truly determine when, on your level-of-sick spectrum, it’s still okay to run and when you should actually stay in with Netflix, I consulted the pros.
+In the past, I’ve heard a saying that if your sickness is from your neck and up, you’re okay to run—anything below your neck (i.e. your chest) means you should take a rest day.
+This would put having a sore throat in the good-to-go category and something like a respiratory infection in the other (as in: don’t do it).
+But to truly determine when, on your level-of-sick spectrum, it’s still okay to run and when you should ditch your running gear in favor of Netflix, I consulted the pros.

 “It really depends on what kind of sickness you’re dealing with,” says Robert Segal, MD, physician and founder of Medical Offices of Manhattan and co-founder of LabFinder.com.
 “Bottom line is that there’s a reason why nature made us feel sick and you should listen to your body.
 If you feel sick enough to miss a day of work, you should not go for a run.”

-You’ve got the green light to run while sick if…
+You’ve got the green light to go running while sick if…

-There are some types of sicknesses in which it’s totally fine (sometimes even encouraged) to get a run in.
+There are some types of sicknesses in which it’s totally fine (sometimes even encouraged) to get a run in, and fitness can be your cold symptoms’ friend.
 “If your symptoms are congestion related, like a runny nose, chest congestion, or coughing, you’re usually safe to run,” says Dr. Segal.
 “In fact, a light run followed by rest and a hot shower with steam may ease the congestion and make you feel a little better.”
 It’s true—there have definitely been times when I’ve gone for a run with a mild cold and finished feeling like a million bucks.

-That’s not to say you can go all out, sprinting up hills or trying to break your personal record.
+That’s not to say you can go all out, sprinting up hills or trying to break your personal record in marathon training.
 When you’re under the weather yet.
 Still planning on keeping your workout pretty low-key.
 “I’d recommend taking it easy and reducing the speed and intensity of your run,” says Dr. Segal.
-So aim for more of a jog than full-on speed racer.
+So aim for more of a jog pace than full-on speed racer—doctor’s orders.

 When to skip your run if you’re feeling sick